Consider insulating your home before installing a heat pump!

 Cavity wall insulation – if you home was built since 1935, chances are it will have cavity walls, which are really easy to insulate – they simply drill into the walls and inject them with insulation – this will require professional installation, but should cost approximately £8.00 per m2 of wall.

 Solid walls are more problematic; homes with this type of wall construction need to be clad on the outside with insulation or have the insulation attached inside.
 This is a costly procedure and may cost upwards of £15,000.
-There is financial assistance to get this type of property insulated in the form of the ECO grant and also you can use Green Deal finance and the (early adoption cashback) to cover the costs of this.
+Through the Warm Homes Plan, if you are in fuel poverty or currently reside in a social home, then there is assistance both through the Warm Homes Social Housing Fund and / or the Warm Home Local Grant.
+However for the Warm Homes Local Grant, check with your local authority for funding and qualification criteria.

 Most new homes built since the late 90’s will already have more than adequate insulation, therefore a heat pump becomes an easy decision since these homes will retain the heat much better and be much better suited to low temperature heating systems.